Find optimal hierarchical six-symptom combinations for PTSD diagnosis

 Cluster 4 (E) - Alterations in arousal and reactivity: Items 15-20

-Optimization can be based on either:
+Optimization can be based on:

 Minimizing false cases (both false positives and false negatives)